SilverHelme (OS Ref: SD 4735 7526) is situated near to Silverdale village.

 It has a large room for dining and indoor activities for wet weather.

-There is a fully fitted kitchen with gas cooking, hot water, fridge & freezer and all crockery, utensils etc.
+There is a fully fitted kitchen with gas cooker, hot water, fridge & freezer and all crockery, utensils etc.

 There are also separate indoor male and female toilets with washing facilities and showers; Disabled people are catered for in this area.

-There is also a separate indoor cloakroom and storage facility for muddy footwear by the entrance to Mortimer Lodge.
+There is also a separate indoor cloakroom and storage facility for muddy footwear by the entrance to the Lodge.

 Items that you need to bring to the campsite